ilg-physics-ucsb/physics3l-manual/Lab4Week1-Resonance/Lab4Week1-Resonance.md

 ![Resonant Conditions](imgs/ResonanceTubes.png)
 :::

 As noted above, the boundary conditions for a standing wave require that there is a node at any closed end and an antinode at any open end.
-In Figure 3, the top tube is open on both ends, and the bottom tube is open at one end and closed at the other.
+In Figure 3, the top tube is open on both ends (open-open), and the bottom tube is open at one end and closed at the other.
 Drawn in each is the first standing wave that can form in either tube.

 :::Question
-What is the wavelength for the fundamental frequency of an open-open tube in terms of the tube length $L$.
+What is the wavelength for the fundamental frequency of an open-open tube in terms of the tube length $L$?
 :::

 :::Question
 a) For an open-open tube, draw the next two harmonics that would form for a tube of the same length $L$.

-b) What is the wavelength for each of those two harmonics in terms of the tube length $L$.
+b) What is the wavelength for each of those two harmonics in terms of the tube length $L$?

 c) Based on the fundamental, and the next two harmonics, what is the wavelength for the $n\rm^{th}$ harmonic?
 :::

-For a tube with both ends open (open-open), we will say that there is one segment inside the tube resonating at the fundamental.
+For a tube with both ends open, we will say that there is one segment inside the tube resonating at the fundamental.

 :::Question
 a) For an open-open tube, draw the next two standing waves that would form in a longer tube, assuming that the frequency is kept constant.